Who i Am

 Who I work with

 I work with people who have experienced pain, challenges and struggles, often manifesting as anxiety and depression as a result of trauma.
-I primarily work with individuals in emerging adulthood (currently: millennials) that have experienced childhood trauma and abuse and those who have had "subtle" experiences that should not have left a tremendous impact but did and who continue to straddle the daily demands of life.
+I primarily work with individuals that have experienced childhood trauma and abuse and those who have had "subtle" experiences that should not have left a tremendous impact but did and who continue to straddle the daily demands of life.
 This leaves many of my clients feeling stuck, unmotivated and overwhelmed.
 I have found that the overwhelming weight of these experiences often presents itself in the body as fatigue or pain or other physical sensations that cannot be otherwise explained.

 I believe that it is important to address mental health at the intersection of spirituality and culture as it impacts one's identity formation and overall well-being.
 I work from a person centered and strengths based approach, which views you as the expert in your life.
 My role is to create safe space in which the relationship, between you and I, as client and therapist, can set roots for the healing process.
 Doing so will challenge false beliefs about self and harmful coping as a step towards creating meaningful narratives, as they develop both in joy and in pain, as well as relating to self and others in a manner that honors all the parts of you.
 Informed by Psychodynamic and Cognitive Behavioral Therapy approaches, my work with you also finds inspiration and guidance from the words, images, sounds, rituals and thoughts of personal and cultural ancestors to support you in becoming more wholly you.

 "They allowed themselves to be swayed by their conviction that human beings are not born once and for all on the day their mothers give birth to them, but that life obliges them over and over again to give birth to themselves."

 MA, Clinical Psychology - Specializations in Applied Community Psychology and Psychological Trauma

 Credential, School Counseling

 University of California, Los Angeles